isomerpages/mlaw-corp/news/speeches/_posts/2024-11-11-post-Keynote Speech by Minister of State for Law and Transport, Mr Murali Pillai, SC,.md

 <b><u>Introduction</u></b>&nbsp;

 {:start="1"}
 1.&nbsp;Good morning, ladies and gentlemen.
-It is an honour for Singapore to host the IBA Anti-Corruption Asia Conference.&nbsp; Before I start, I want to make mention of the co-chairpersons of this conference and invite you to show our appreciation to them; Mr Wendell Wong, Mr Leopoldo Pagotto, Ms Jeena Kim and Mr Prashant Mara.
+It is an honour for Singapore to host the IBA Anti-Corruption Asia Conference.
+Before I start, I want to make mention of the co-chairpersons of this conference and invite you to show our appreciation to them; Mr Wendell Wong, Mr Leopoldo Pagotto, Ms Jeena Kim and Mr Prashant Mara.
 I want to also make special mention of the presence of Justice Kevin Zervos.
 It is such a pleasure to see you here in Singapore.
 Thank you for making the time.
 A very warm welcome, Justice Zervos.
 Now, let me start my speech.
 I am privileged to speak on this very important topic.
 Mr Leopoldo Pagotto and Mr Wendell Wong have set the stage on the importance of this topic, of us discussing together how we can deal with this scourge of corruption, and building the networks to enable us to have the resources to deal with this effectively.

 {:start="2"}
 2.&nbsp;Now, this scourge has far-reaching implications.
 It concerns not only the giver and the recipient of a bribe, but also carries detrimental effects on individuals, communities, institutions, countries, and the world.
 In 2023, the United Nations Economic and Social Council reported that corruption drains more than 5% of the global GDP and of the approximately $13 trillion in global public spending, up to 25%, or at least $3 trillion, is lost to corruption.&nbsp; What is not reflected in the numbers is the impact on lives and livelihoods on the part of millions of individuals and their families.